Armageddon (1998 film)

-The film was a commercial success, grossing $553 million worldwide against a $140 million budget and becoming the highest-grossing film of 1998.
-However, the film received mixed reviews from critics.
+The film released on July 1, 1998 by Buena Vista Pictures through its Touchstone Pictures label.
+Despite receiving mixed reviews from critics, Armageddon was a commercial success, grossing $553.7 million worldwide against a $140 million budget, becoming the highest-grossing film of 1998, and the highest-grossing film to be released by Touchstone Pictures.

 Plot

-A massive meteor shower destroys the orbiting Space Shuttle Atlantis, before entering the atmosphere and bombarding New York City.
-The meteors were pushed out of the asteroid belt by a rogue comet that also jarred loose a Texas-sized asteroid that will impact Earth in 18 days, causing an event that will wipe out all life on the planet.
-NASA devises a plan to have a deep core oil driller team to be trained into astronauts and drill a hole into the asteroid, into which they will insert and detonate a nuclear bomb to destroy the asteroid.
+A massive meteor shower destroys the orbiting Space Shuttle Atlantis before entering the atmosphere and bombarding Boston, Philadelphia, Moncton, Halifax, Newfoundland and New York City, the latter being extensively damaged.
+The meteors were pushed out of the asteroid belt by a collision from a rogue comet the size of Texas and NASA learns it will impact Earth in 18 days, wiping out all life on Earth.

-They recruit Harry Stamper, a third-generation oil driller and owner of his own oil drilling company.
-Harry agrees to help, but on the condition that he bring in his own team to do the drilling.
-He picks his best employees for the job: Chick Chapel, his best friend and right-hand man; geologists Rockhound and Oscar Choice; and drillers Bear Curlene, Freddie Noonan, Max Lennert, and A.J.
-Frost (who has been dating Harry's daughter Grace despite Harry's objections).
-Over twelve days, they train with astronaut Willie Sharp, who will pilot Freedom — one of the two shuttles to fly to the asteroid, the other being the Independence.
-Before leaving, Chick apologizes to his ex-wife for wronging her and sees his son, who is unaware of his parentage.
-Grace accepts A.J.'s marriage proposal, much to Harry's reluctant dismay; she later has her father promise to return home safe with her fiancé.
+NASA devises a plan to drill a deep hole into the asteroid, into which they will insert and detonate a nuclear bomb to destroy it.
+They recruit Harry Stamper, a third-generation oil driller and owner of an oil drilling company, who agrees to help but on the condition that he bring in his own team to do the drilling.
+He picks his best employees for the job: Chick Chapple, his best friend and right-hand man; geologists Rockhound and Oscar Choice; and drillers Bear Curlene, Freddie Noonan, Max Lennert, and A. J. Frost (who has been dating Harry's daughter Grace despite Harry's objections).
+Over twelve days, they are trained to become astronauts with astronaut Willie Sharp, who will pilot Freedom—one of the two super shuttles to fly to the asteroid, the other being the Independence.
+Before leaving, Chick apologizes to his ex-wife for wronging her and sees his son—who is unaware of his parentage—and Grace accepts A.J.'s marriage proposal, much to Harry's reluctant dismay; she later has her father promise to return home safe and with her fiancé.

-Following the destruction of Shanghai by another meteor strike, word of the massive asteroid becomes public to the world.
-Both shuttles take off without incident and dock with the Russian Space Station Mir to take on fuel.
-During fueling, a spark causes a fire.
-A.J. and Russian Cosmonaut Lev Andropov manage to board Independence before the space station is destroyed.
+Following the destruction of Shanghai by another meteor strike, word of the asteroid becomes public to the world.
+Both shuttles take off without incident and dock with the Russian space station Mir to take on fuel, but faulty materials start a fire in the fuel pod.
+A.J. and Roscosmos cosmonaut Lev Andropov narrowly manage to board Independence before the space station is destroyed.